 Or

-B. Asset Intensive Reinsurance Transactions ceded to entities, regardless of treaty establishment date, that results in significant reinsurance collectability risk.

-(1) For year-end 2025, significant reinsurance collectability risk is determined according to the judgment of the ceding company’s Appointed Actuary
+B. Asset Intensive Reinsurance Transactions ceded to entities that are not required to submit a VM-30 memorandum to US state regulators, regardless of transaction establishment date, that results in significant reinsurance collectability risk as determined according to the judgement of the ceding company’s Appointed Actuary.

-(2) For year-end 2026, [placeholder for more objective guidance?]

 3. Definitions